ruisp666/udacity_projects/DeepRL/Project1 Navigation/README.md

 ### Instructions

-Although one can quickly get the agent to train by following the steps on `Navigation.ipynb`, it is important to note that when loading the agent (line "from model import Agent"):
+Although one can quickly get the agent to train by following the steps on `Navigation.ipynb` (use cell 7 to train the agent, and cell 26 to make the trained agent play the gam), it is important to note that when loading the agent (line "from model import Agent"):
 1. The agent depends on the replay buffer class and on the Qnetwork from the network module.
 2. The neural network architecture is implemented in the Qnetwork class, but its optimisation is carried in the agent class.
 The optimized weights are saved in __working_model.pth__.